 Servo: Should we get a gay man for our roof, honey?

-- Celebrity Resemblance: The angel's passing similarity to Charles Nelson Reilly is all the license Crow needs to do endless imitations of the guy.note
+- Celebrity Resemblance: Speaking of Charles Nelson Reilly, the angel's passing similarity to him is all the license Crow needs to do endless imitations of the guy.note

 - Fake Static: When the couple is pitching its completed song to the boss, Servo acts as if the office's speakerphone is going in and out, preventing them from hearing it.